BarbzCodez/BarbzCodez/README.md

-# How to Host a Resume on Github Pages
+# Hosting a Resume on GitHub Pages

 ![An Example of the final resume hosted](/images/1_example_resume.gif)